Sagrada Família surrounded by trees and visitors in Barcelona

 4-day trip total€410–600€685–1,150€1,260–2,100

 Flights not included.
 See flights section below.
-Accommodation costs assume sharing a room; solo travelers add 40–60% for single occupancy.
+Accommodation costs assume sharing a room; solo travelers should expect the accommodation part of the budget to rise because the room is not shared.

 Flights to Barcelona